livgust/covid-vaccine-scrapers/README.md

 ## Setup

 1. Download a recent version of Chromium locally: https://download-chromium.appspot.com/
-    - Optional: move to `/Applications` if you want:
-        `mv ~/Downloads/chrome-mac/Chromium.app /Applications`
 1. Create a `.env` file with the following:

         DEVELOPMENT=true